 Using your CRM data to personalise your customers digital experience

-In a recent blog post we talked about the importance of your first party data and the challenges that brands face in creating personalised customer experiences.
+The recent updates we from tech giants Apple and Google, where providing users the choice on whether they are targeted by advertising, supports the need for brands to invest more time in growing and developing the information they know about a customer.
+In a previous blog post we talked about the importance of your first party data and the challenges that brands face in creating personalised customer experiences.

 Today, we are going to focus on the data that you hold in your database or Customer Relationship Management (CRM) solution.
 This can either be people who have purchased your product or service previously or shown interest e.g. by requesting a sample of your product or by signing up to your newsletter.